-Chicago Artists Coalition collaboratively developed our FIELD/WORK curriculum to combine nuts-and-bolts entrepreneurial skills with deep thinking about creative practice and community building.
-Our goal is to empower artists to create the foundation for a sustainable creative career.
-FIELD/WORK offers a combination of core curriculum events and resident-only working sessions.
+Chicago Artists Coalition collaboratively developed the FIELD/WORK curriculum to combine working sessions, deep thinking about one’s creative practice, and community building with the goal to empower artists to reaffirm their autonomy in creating the groundwork for a sustainable practice.

-- Build a supportive community among peers and professionals in the field
+- Build a supportive community among peers and practitioners in the field

 Never miss a thing

 Subscribe to our newsletter and get regular updates on news, events, grants, and the latest opportunities for artists.

 Make a gift to CAC today and join our growing community of supporters